Download Careers360 App

 M.Sc.
 Food and Nutrition Entrance Examinations

 Admission into M.Sc.
-Food and Nutrition is granted on the basis of the merit scores and entrance test results of students.
+Food and Nutrition is granted based on the merit scores and entrance test results of students.
 Students must clear the required cutoff to get into a college of their choice.
 Currently, there is a relevant entrance examination that students can appear for if they wish to pursue the course:

 MSc Food and Nutrition Syllabus